Hormuud Telecom

 Hormuud Telecom Somalia Inc. is a privately held telecommunications company based in Mogadishu, Somalia.
 It is the largest telecommunication company and largest private-sector employer in the country, and also Somalia's first private enterprise to be internationally ISO certified.

-The company operates numerous services that are used by a large number of Somalis, including its mobile money transfer service, EVC Plus.
-Hormuud provides the cheapest 4G mobile internet in Africa and in the Arab world.
+The company operates numerous services, including its mobile money transfer service.

 The corporation is one of the only in Somalia to have a charitable arm, the Hormuud Salaam Foundation, which was launched in 2009.
-During the Covid-19 pandemic in the country, Hormuud made numerous donations to the Somali healthcare system.
+During the COVID-19 pandemic in the country, Hormuud made numerous donations to the Somali healthcare system.

+Hormuud launched 5G in Somalia in 2024.

 History

 Hormuud was established in 2002 in Mogadishu, Somalia by a small group of shareholders, and originally consisted of 16 telecommunication sites.

-The group included its current CEO, Ahmed Mohamed Yusuf, who is the son of a camel herder.
-Yusuf founded the company with the aim of connecting people in Somalia with what would be life-changing services to help build stronger communities and contribute to an expanding economy.
+Ahmed Mohamed Yusuf, Hormuud Telecom's CEO joined Hormuud Telecom in 2002 with the intention to rebuild Somalia by connecting people with life-changing connectivity services.
 In the same year as its launch, Hormuud launched its fixed phone line service and GSM, a second-generation digital mobile network, which became widely used in Europe and other parts of the world.

 In 2011, the company conducted a mobile money transfer through EVC Plus, the first of its kind in Somalia.
 EVC Plus functions as a digital wallet, allowing users to purchase goods and services and transfer money.
 Automated payments and SMS reminders were also added as features.
 Financial reports on EVC Plus can also be viewed without an internet connection.
 In December 2012, Hormuud launched its Tri-Band 3G service for mobile and internet clients.
 Also the first of its kind in the country, this 3G mobile telecommunications technology offers users a faster and more secure connection.

 In July 2014, Hormuud Telecom, along with NationLink and Somtel, signed an interconnection agreement.
 The cooperative deal established the Somali Telecommunication Company (STC), which allowed their mobile clients to communicate across all three networks.
 Later that year, Hormuud trialed the first 4G services in Somalia.
 They began expanding their 4G network capacity in 2015 in partnership with the Somalian Ministry of Telecommunications.

 In 2009, Hormuud Telecom established the Hormuud Salaam Foundation, becoming the first corporate foundation in Somalia.
 In 2019, the company offered commission-free bulk cash transfers to NGOs responding to floods around Beledweyne, Baidoa, Jowhar, and the Gedo region of southern Somalia.
 This allowed the Somali Cash Consortium and other NGOs to provide direct donations to vulnerable Somalis in need.

 In 2020, the company became the first private corporation in Somalia to be ISO certified.
 This international standard accredited Hormuud's products and services as satisfying the needs of their customers through an effective quality management system and meeting all the relevant regulatory requirements.